 This is where you’ll stay a night – in the West Iceland area.

 Day 6 – West Iceland area

-The last day of your adventure will showcase the beauty of the West Iceland region – voted by Lonely Planet as one of the best destinations in 2016.
+The last day of your adventure will showcase the beauty of the West Iceland region.

-Feel the amazing power coming from underneath the earth’s surface as you visit the biggest and most powerful hot spring in Europe, the Deildartunguhver thermal spring.
+Feel the amazing power coming from underneath the earth’s surface.

-This hot spring sits in the middle of a captivating farm, provides a lovely backdrop to the steaming water source.
+This hot spring sits in the middle of a captivating farm surrounded by a natural backdrop.

-Taking a shower within a 65-kilometer radius of this hot spring will provide you with hot water directly from this source.
+You can enjoy a hot shower within a 65-kilometer radius of this hot spring.

 Barnafoss and Hraunfossar waterfall

 In Borgarfjordur, you’ll find the Barnafoss and Hraunfossar waterfalls.